Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: Experimental Details and Additional Results

 {The clean accuracy (average over 1000 runs) of \userdpfedavg{} under non-DP training ($\epsilon=\infty$) and DP training (varying $\epsilon$) on \mnist{}, \cifar{}, and \sent{} are reported in Table.~\ref{tb:userdp_mnist_cleanacc}, Table.~\ref{tb:userdp_cifar_cleanacc} and Table.~\ref{tb:userdp_sent_cleanacc} respectively.
 We note that smaller $\epsilon$ results in lower accuracy, but we evaluate small $\epsilon$ only to study the relationship between privacy and certified accuracy in Figure~\ref{fig:userdp_ceracc}, so as to show the tradeoff.
 Such extreme cases are not required for certification.
-For other evaluations on our papers (Figure~\ref{fig:user_k_gamma_alpha}, \ref{fig:user_eps_tau}), we use large $\epsilon$ with reasonable clean accuracy. }
+For other evaluations on our paper (such as \cref{fig:user_k_gamma_alpha}, \cref{fig:user_eps_tau}), we use normal $\epsilon$ with reasonable clean accuracy. }